muratk3n/thirdwave/en/README.md

 ---

+Dreampolitik.
+I like the word.

+Douhat: "This postelection division of the Republican Party extends and deepens an important trend in American politics: The cultivation of a kind of “dreampolitik” (to steal a word from Joan Didion), a politics of partisan fantasy"

+---

 A docu I saw made it sound Afghanistan was a nuisance, a problem Gorbachev was sort stuck with..
 But actually Gorbacev was adamantly against that war, from the beginning.